 Wanting to protect your children when you aren’t there to do so is one excellent reason to develop an estate plan.
-Here are some leading child-related issues to consider as part of your estate planning efforts.
+Here are some leading child-related issues to consider when estate planning for parents:

 Ordinarily, a surviving spouse will get custody of children under the age of 18, unless there is strong evidence of unfitness, such as having abandoned or mistreated them.
 But to protect against the possibility of both spouses dying in a common accident, or at times close to each other, your will should designate at least one successor guardian to raise your children if your spouse does not long survive you.

 In choosing a personal guardian, you’ll want to consider factors such as the individual’s willingness and ability to step in, if necessary, to bring up your children (the wills of many people also name an alternate guardian, if their first choice is unable to serve).
 If a guardian named in your will later becomes unavailable or unsuitable, you can easily amend your will to name a replacement (one more reason you’ll want to check will and/or trust documents regularly to see if updates are needed).